hdais/unbound-bloomfilter/README.md

 ## Automatic detection of domains under attack

+Currently two detection algorithm are implemented.

+### Bloomfiltering to domain with many cache-missed queries

+An Option in unbound.conf:

+    bloomfilter-ratelimit: <number_of_queries_per_second>

+automatically applies bloomfilter to domains whose recursion (cache miss) per second exceeds `bloomfilter-ratelimit`.

+### Bloomfiltering to domain with many long-standing queries

-This option in unbound.conf:
+An Option in unbound.conf:

-    bloomfilter-threshold
+    bloomfilter-threshold: <number_of_long_standing_queries>

-automatically applies bloomfilter to domains whose number of long-lived (> 2.0 seconds) query in requestlist exceeds `bloomfilter-threshold`.
+automatically applies bloomfilter to domains whose number of long-standing (> 2.0 seconds) query in requestlist exceeds `bloomfilter-threshold`.

-### The detection algorithm

 The detection algorithm periodically scans requestlist.
 Suppose that these client queries are in requestlist:

     QNAME                     elapsed time (in secs)
     ------------------------------------------------------